Skip to main content

 (a) Hospitals described in paragraph (B)(1) of this rule that are newly enrolled with medicaid, will be classified into mutually exclusive peer groups as defined in paragraph (A) of this rule.
 Until data is available to calculate hospital-specific rates, the hospital will receive:

-(i) The base rate of the peer group in which they are classified into without any consideration for hospital-specific risk provisions as described in rule 5160-2-65 of the Administrative Code for inpatient services and rule 5160-2-75 of the Administrative Code for outpatient services,
+(i) The base rate of the peer group into which they are classified without any consideration for hospital-specific risk provisions as described in rule 5160-2-65 of the Administrative Code for inpatient services;

-(iii) The statewide average for both inpatient cost-to-charge ratio and outpatient cost-to-charge ratio as described in paragraph (B)(2) of rule 5160-2-22 of the Administrative Code.
+(iii) The statewide average for the inpatient cost-to-charge ratio as described in paragraph (B)(2) of rule 5160-2-22 of the Administrative Code.

-(b) Hospitals described in paragraph (B)(2) of this rule that are newly enrolled with medicaid, will receive ninety per cent of the calculated rates as described in paragraph (D)(1)(a)(iii) of this rule until data is available to calculate hospital-specific rates in accordance with rule 5160-2-22 of the Administrative Code.
+(c) Hospitals described in paragraph (B)(3) of this rule that are newly enrolled with medicaid, will receive ninety per cent of the calculated rates described in paragraph (D)(1)(a)(iii) of this rule until data is available to calculate hospital-specific rates in accordance with rule 5160-2-22 of the Administrative Code.

 (2) Acquired hospitals.